-Ms. Celia Gallo is a native of Evansville, IN and a graduate of Purdue University.
-She entered military service in 1986 and attended the Military Police (MP) One Station Unit Training School at Fort McClellan, Alabama.
+Ms. Celia Gallo is a native of Evansville, Indiana and a graduate of Purdue University.
+She entered military service in 1986 and attended the Military Police One Station Unit Training School at Fort McClellan, Alabama.
 In March 2006, she retired and was employed for the Department of Defense Inspector General, both in Investigative and Policy Oversight and the Defense Criminal Investigative Service.
 In May 2014, she returned to the CID family to become the 701st Military Police Group Operations Officer.

-Her previous military assignments include Deputy Chief, Investigative Operations, Headquarters, United States Army Criminal Investigation Command, Fort Belvoir, VA; Operations Officer, 5th Military Police Battalion (CID), Kaiserslautern, Germany; Forensics Science Officer, 5th Military Police Battalion; Special Agent in Charge, Kaiserslautern Resident Agency; Special Agent in Charge, Giessen Resident Agency; Team Chief, 75th Military Police Detachment, Fort Carson, CO; Special Agent, Fort McClellan Resident Agency and Giessen Resident Agency; Military Policeman, 300th Military Police Company, Stuttgart, Germany.
+Her previous military assignments include Deputy Chief, Investigative Operations, Headquarters, United States Army Criminal Investigation Command, Fort Belvoir, Va.; Operations Officer, 5th Military Police Battalion (CID), Kaiserslautern, Germany; Forensics Science Officer, 5th Military Police Battalion; Special Agent in Charge, Kaiserslautern Resident Agency; Special Agent in Charge, Giessen Resident Agency; Team Chief, 75th Military Police Detachment, Fort Carson, Colo.; Special Agent, Fort McClellan Resident Agency and Giessen Resident Agency; Military Policeman, 300th Military Police Company, Stuttgart, Germany.

-Her military education includes the Warrant Officer Advanced Course, Warrant Officer Basic Course, Basic Noncommissioned Officer Course, Primary Leadership Development Course, Advanced Crime Scenes, Bloodstain and Pattern Analysis, Advanced Fraud Course, Protective Services Training Course, Child Abuse Intervention and Training Course, Apprentice Special Agent Course, Military Police (MP) One Station Unit Training (OSUT) School, and Basic and Advanced Forensic Pathology at the Armed Forces Institute of Pathology.
+Her military education includes the Warrant Officer Advanced Course, Warrant Officer Basic Course, Basic Noncommissioned Officer Course, Primary Leadership Development Course, Advanced Crime Scenes, Bloodstain and Pattern Analysis, Advanced Fraud Course, Protective Services Training Course, Child Abuse Intervention and Training Course, Apprentice Special Agent Course, Military Police One Station Unit Training School, and Basic and Advanced Forensic Pathology at the Armed Forces Institute of Pathology.

-Her civilian law enforcement education includes graduating from the FBI National Academy, Quantico, VA; the Major Case Management Course at the Canadian Police College in Ottawa, Canada; and is a Certified Fraud Examiner.
+Her civilian law enforcement education includes graduating from the FBI National Academy, Quantico, Va.; the Major Case Management Course at the Canadian Police College in Ottawa, Canada; and is a Certified Fraud Examiner.

-Ms. Gallo holds a Master’s Degree in Public Policy/Policy Management from Georgetown University; Masters Certificate as a Project Management Professional, The George Washington University; Master’s Degree in Forensic Science from The George Washington University; and a Bachelor of Arts degree in Criminal Justice from Purdue University, West Lafayette, IN.
+Ms. Gallo holds a Master’s Degree in Public Policy/Policy Management from Georgetown University; Masters Certificate as a Project Management Professional, The George Washington University; Master’s Degree in Forensic Science from The George Washington University; and a Bachelor of Arts degree in Criminal Justice from Purdue University, West Lafayette, Indiana.
 She is an Armed Forces Institute of Pathology Fellow in Medicolegal Death Investigations; a member of the American Academy of Forensic Science; a member of the FBI National Academy Associates; and, a member of the Association of Certified Fraud Examiners.

 Her military awards include the Legion of Merit; Meritorious Service Medal (3OLC), Army Commendation Medal (2OLC), Army Achievement Medal (3OLC), the Kosovo Campaign Medal, the Global War on Terrorism Medal, the National Defense Service Medal, and the Overseas Service Medal (Long/Short tours).
 Her civilian awards include the Meritorious Civilian Service Medal and the Commander’s Award for Civilian Service.